Waterfowl Hunter Education

 - Key features when identifying birds in the field

 - Waterfowl hunting safety

 Minimum of 3 hours.

-Waterfowl ID Education Certificate
+Waterfowl Hunter Education Certificate

 Students must attend all sessions of the course, demonstrate proper attitude and safety, and pass a final exam of 25 questions.
 After successful completion of the course, students will receive a Waterfowl Education Certificate of Qualification, which is required for accessing several National Wildlife Refuges and state lands open to waterfowl hunting.